 The Antiochian Village Conference Center offers a special Camper Parent Rate for those travelling to the Village to drop-off or pick-up their campers.
-To make reservations for Conference Center lodging please call the Conference Center Front Desk at 724.238.3677 x400 or email your request to frontdesk1@antiochianvillage.org.
+The Conference Center will begin taking reservations in June.
+To make reservations for Conference Center lodging please call the Conference Center Front Desk at 724-238-3677 or email your request to frontdesk@avcenterpa.org.
 A credit card number will be required to make your lodging reservation.
 Please note that lodging at the Conference Center is based on availability.
 You may ask to be placed on a waiting list should you find there is no availability when you wish to book your reservation.
-On Check-in Day, all drivers must leave the camp grounds by 5 PM, and no return visits will be permitted.